 Student groups or classes and/or parent groups may be permitted to conduct fundraising drives for approved school purposes.
-An application for permission must be made to the campus principal at least 7 days before the event.
+An application for permission must be made to the secretary/bookkeeper at least 10 days before the event.
 [For further information, see policies FJ and GE.]

-GANG-FREE ZONES
+GANG-FREE ZONES (All Grade Levels)

-Certain criminal offenses, including those involving organized criminal activity such as gang-related crimes, will be enhanced to the next highest category of offense if they are committed in a gang-free zone.
+Certain criminal offenses, including those involving organized criminal activity such as gangrelated crimes, will be enhanced to the next highest category of offense if they are committed in a gang-free zone.
 For purposes of the district, a gang-free zone includes a school bus and a location in, on, or within 1,000 feet of any district-owned or leased property or campus playground.